mattjgerace/mattjgerace.github.io/personal-website/content/_index.md

 +++

 ### **Matthew Gerace**
 I am a Software Engineer in New York City passionate about fostering my abilities to create applications and models that enhance everyday experiences.
 Learning new and perfecting known computational skills fascinates me.
 I am drawn to complex problems, and even more so captivated by deriving elegant solutions.
-My personal work and research typically reflect my strong interest in Full-Stack and Backend Development as well as exploring modern frameworks and cutting-edge technologies.
+My personal work and research typically reflect my strong interest in Full-Stack and Back-End Development as well as exploring modern frameworks and cutting-edge technologies.
 I perpetually find joy in broadening my breadth of knowledge and experiences.

 ### **Experience**